- > How to scan using the iPhone

 And if you were ‘scanning’ important documents in order to keep them filed on your phone you’d need to remember to file them in an album in your Photos app.
 Or, if you were really organised, you could add them to a Note and keep them filed away there.

-Well now you can scan your important documents straight in to Notes, and you’ll end up with something a lot more professional looking, and much easier to locate when you need to.
+Well since iOS 11 it's been possible to scan your important documents straight into Notes, and you’ll end up with something a lot more professional looking, and much easier to locate when you need to.
 And when it comes to scanning photos the app will use augmented reality to make a better attempt at cropping the image than you might if you photographed it with the camera directly (more on this below).

 Things you might want to scan with your iPhone